Cycle rickshaw: United Kingdom

-Pedicabs are also found in Brisbane, Melbourne, Darwin, Perth, Gold Coast, Cairns, Townsville, Newcastle, and Byron Bay.

-New Zealand

-New Zealand has had pedicabs since the early 1990s.
-Auckland currently has 19 bikes mainly run by Bikeman and a few owner-operators.

-Queenstown also has a fleet of Danish-made rickshaws run by a local entrepreneur.

 Economic, social and political aspects

 Economics

 In many Asian cities where they are widely used, cycle rickshaw driving provides essential employment for recent immigrants from rural areas, generally impoverished men.
 One study in Bangladesh showed that cycle rickshaw driving was connected with some increases in income for poor agricultural labourers who moved to urban areas, but that the extreme physical demands of the job meant that these benefits decreased for long-term drivers.
 In Jakarta, most cycle rickshaw drivers in the 1980s were former landless agricultural labourers from rural areas of Java.

 In 2003, Dhaka cycle rickshaw drivers earned an estimated average of Tk 143 (US$2.38) per day, of which they paid about Tk 50 (US$0.80) to rent the cycle rickshaw for a day.
 Older, long-term drivers earned substantially less.
 A 1988–89 survey found that Jakarta drivers earned a daily average of Rp.
 2722 (US$1.57).
 These wages, while widely considered very low for such physically demanding work, do in some situations compare favourably to jobs available to unskilled workers.

 In many cities, most drivers do not own their own cycle rickshaws; instead, they rent them from their owners, some of whom own many cycle rickshaws.
 Driver-ownership rates vary widely.
 In Delhi, a 1980 study found only one per cent of drivers owned their vehicles, but ownership rates in several other Indian cities were much higher, including fifteen per cent in Hyderabad and twenty-two per cent in Faridabad.
 A 1977 study in Chiang Mai, Thailand found that 44% of cycle rickshaw drivers were owners.
 In Bangladesh, driver-ownership is usually highest in rural areas and lowest in the larger cities.
 Most cycle rickshaws in that country are owned by individuals who have only one or two of them, but some owners in the largest cities own several hundred.